SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 sudo make install
 ```

-Edit **/etc/bash.bashrc** file with command `sudo vim /etc/bash.bashrc`, add following lines to the end of that file:
+Edit **/etc/bash.bashrc** file with command `sudo vim /etc/bash.bashrc`, and add following lines to the end of that file:

 ```bash
 # >>> openmpi >>>